cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

  - Could all font sizes be controlled by slider or setting?
 I like the control in the editor but maybe everywhere would be more useful?
 And persist in Settings?

 ## Notes

+6/11/2021

+Back to working on the HikeLemmon conversion - looking at slightly different data and doing a slightly different workflow is good and already resulted in bracket codes to link a post thru an image and helped find a bug with the partial load detection.

+Tried the ModernWofUi package again - https://github.com/Kinnara/ModernWpf - some of the results were immediately great but some details seemed off (control sizing in lists seemed different and some colors didn't change as expected but I didn't seem to be setting the colors?) - I'm sure using this project could work but this made me realize that all I want to do is a straight color change, no other changes.
+Will have to look again at other Dark Mode solutions.

 6/8/2021